askap-vast/vast-pipeline/docs/adminusage/cli.md

 This command allows for the creation of the `measurements.arrow` and `measurement_pairs.arrow` files after a run has been successfully completed.
 See [Arrow Files](../outputs/outputs.md#arrow-files) for more information.

+!!!tip
+    The `measurement_pairs.arrow` file will only be created if the run was configured to calculate pair metrics.

 ```terminal
 ./manage.py createmeasarrow --help
 usage: manage.py createmeasarrow [-h] [--overwrite] [--version] [-v {0,1,2,3}]